cofide/connect-reference/README.md

 ./federated-cofidectl.sh
 ```

-A corresponding script that uses the cofidectl, terraform-provider-cofide and the cofide-trust-zone-server can be run using:
+A corresponding script that uses cofidectl, terraform-provider-cofide and the cofide-trust-zone-server can be run using:

 ```sh
 ./single-trust-zone-cofidectl-tf.sh